How are VC and PE investors investing during a recession?

 • Why do the best investment returns come after a recession?

 Every company launches with an idea but getting this idea off the launchpad is fraught with difficulties.
 That’s why funding is a crucial component of any new business idea.
-For many businesspeople, VC and PE investors provide the critical financial facility in the initial stages of growth.
+For many businesspeople, VC and PE investors provide critical financial facilities in the initial stages of growth.

-However, generating investment interest has recently become increasingly challenging if the business has little or no commercial traction.
+However, generating investment interest has recently become increasingly challenging if the business has little commercial traction.

 Related article | What are the different stages of funding for a business?